Airbnb’s cancellation rules spark backlash as Hurricane Idalia makes landfall

 Two dozen cities have since enforced evacuation orders, including warnings to non-Floridian’s who planned on vacationing on Florida’s West Coast.
 However, the realisation has caused frustration among Airbnb users, who learned that the travel company’s policy does not allow for refunds due to hurricanes.
 One user took to X, formerly known as Twitter, to write, “Can you believe Airbnb’s policy does not allow you to cancel or modify our reservation due to a hurricane causing our flight to be cancelled due to TIA shutting down?”

 According to Airbnb’s “Extenuating Circumstances Policy,” which serves to explain to customers “how cancellations are handled when unforeseen events beyond your control arise after booking and make it impracticable or illegal to complete your reservation,” customers are not entitled to a refund because of one specific caveat.
-While the website does include a list of potential events on its website, including “government-declared local or national emergencies,” as well as “natural disasters, acts of God, large-scale outages of essential utilities, volcanic eruptions, tsunamis, and other severe and abnormal weather events, weather or natural conditions common in an area like hurricanes are in Florida means that customers are ineligible for a refund.
+While the website does include a list of potential events on its website, including “government-declared local or national emergencies,” as well as “natural disasters, acts of God, large-scale outages of essential utilities, volcanic eruptions, tsunamis, and other severe and abnormal weather events,” weather or natural conditions common in an area like hurricanes are in Florida means that customers are ineligible for a refund.

 The website explicitly refers to hurricanes occurring in Florida during hurricane season as “foreseeable circumstances”.
 This condition doesn’t just affect Florida Airbnbs, as the entirety of the Gulf of Mexico and the Caribbean islands are subject to this rule from June through November.